Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 The Siberian Cats Claim to Fame

-Unlike the Rex or Sphynx cat breeds, the Siberian cats claim to fame is due to the belief they produce either none or very little of the allergen compared to other cats.
+Unlike the Rex or Sphynx cat breeds, the Siberian cats claim to fame is due to the belief they produce either none or extraordinarily little of the allergen compared to other cats.
 Some allergy sufferers have reported having absolutely zero allergic reactions when surrounded by this cat!

 Attributes of the Siberian Cat: